MicrosoftDocs/azure-stack-docs/azure-local/update/update-via-powershell-23h2.md

 1. Connect to your Azure Local instance via remote PowerShell.
 1. Confirm current installed software versions and verify that your cluster is in good health.
 1. Discover the updates that are available and filter the ones that you can apply to your system.
-1. (Recommended) Pre-download the updates and assess the update readiness of your system.
+1. (Recommended) Predownload the updates and assess the update readiness of your system.
 1. Install the updates and track the progress of the updates.
 Monitor the detailed progress as needed.
 1. Verify the version of the updates installed.